-Here is an early picture of the RAMAC, taken from the IBM archives.
-It is physically a large unit.
+Here is an early picture of the RAMAC, taken from the IBM archives [R100].
+It is the same type of unit as is pictured in chapter 1 of this textbook.

 Figure: The Disks of the RAMAC 305

 Later disk designs would all have at least one read/write head for each recording surface, or a pair of such heads for each platter.
 The problem to be solved before this innovation took hold was how to suspend the heads over the recording surface.
 The RAMAC took a very early approach, suggested probably by the music "Juke Boxes" of the time.
 It has one set of two read/write heads that served the entire drive.